 It is difficult to witness the aftermath of a traumatic event that affects someone you know, love, or care for.
 Remember that being a support to them is both a wonderful gift and a difficult place to be.

-The Vegas Strong Resiliency Center is here for anyone impacted and that does include assistance for those who are helping someone navigate the effects of the Route 91 tragedy.
+The Resiliency & Justice Center is here for anyone impacted by trauma, and that includes assistance for those who are helping someone navigate the effects of a violent crime.